Skip to main content

 UNITY students are expected to participate and be actively engaged in theme program activities and events, including:

-• A yearlong Pass/No Pass seminar that meets once a week in Unit 3 (2 units in fall, 2 units in spring).
-The Resident Director determines the seminar’s schedule at the beginning of each semester.
+• A yearlong seminar that meets once a week in (2 units in fall, 2 units in spring).
+The seminar instructor determines the seminar’s schedule at the beginning of each semester.
+The UNITY program welcomes students of all knowledge levels relating to LGBTQ+ issues and queer theory, and prioritizes developing shared knowledge of foundational concepts through a socratic seminar, reflection on personal experiences, and discussion of community topics through an intersectional lens.

-• During Fall, the seminar is a two hour class centered on an exploration of queer & trans issues, identities, and communities.
-Students will learn about the broader LGBTQ+ community as well as various identities and issues within the community, as they reflect on their own experiences in dialogue with others.
+• The fall seminar is a two hour class centered on an introductory exploration of queer & trans history, identities, and communities.
+Students will learn about the broader LGBTQ+ community as well as experiences and topics unique to various identities within the community, as they reflect on their own experiences in dialogue with others.

-• Common Read/Media – In the fall seminar, students collaboratively pick an LGBTQ+ narrative to engage with as a cohort.
+• Common Read/Media – Students collaboratively pick an LGBTQ+ narrative to engage with as a cohort.
 The common read/media can be a book, play, TV show, or another form of media that explores queer/trans issues.

-• Democratic Education – In the fall seminar, students will engage in peer learning by completing a group project that involves researching and presenting upon a topic of interest that pertains to the LGBTQ+ community.
+• Democratic Education – Students will engage in peer learning by completing a group project that involves researching and presenting upon a topic of interest that pertains to the LGBTQ+ community.

 • Contextual Education is a method of teaching that roots academic concepts/scholarship in student experience.
-In the spring semester, students engage in 3-4 hours of community internship/volunteer work in conjunction with the academic seminar.
+Students engage in 3-4 hours of community internship/volunteer work in conjunction with the weekly one hour academic seminar.

-UNITY holds signature programs throughout the year, several of which are collaborations with the Gender Equity Resource Center and Queer Alliance Resource Center.
+• Signature Events & Programming – UNITY holds signature programs throughout the year, several of which are collaborations with the Gender Equity Resource Center and the Queer Alliance Resource Center.
+Some of these events include:

 • UNITY Retreat